Slimane back in black as king of Paris fashion week | Malay Mail

 “When there is no debate it’s blind conformity.”

-The show was much less androgynous than many had expected with Slimane going for a far more feminine look for his women, many sporting veiled fascinators.
+The show was much less androgynous than many had expected with Slimane going for a far more feminine look for his women, many sporting black net fascinators.

 “It’s a pity that the city is eager to close down interesting places like those now and turn its back on Parisian nights.
 The lights still remain, though.
 The magic of the neons in the cafes, the sparkling Parisian youth,” said the designer, who has lived in Los Angeles since 2008.